HyperlyBola/Club-Penguin-Minecraft/README.md

 * Right click on the new instance and Open Folder ----------------------------------------------------------------------
 ![alt text](https://i.imgur.com/onqU50Q.png)

-* Extract the contents of the minecraft folder into your chosen minecraft directory
+* Go to https://github.com/HyperlyBola/Club-Penguin-Minecraft/releases and install the latest version.
+(Ignore source code)
 * Check keybindings and configs to be sure they all work

 ![alt text](https://i.imgur.com/U2BxWxZ.gif)